Antongetmanchuk/webdav/README.md

 Webdav project
-Abstract
+Abstract:
- First experience of using ansible and aws all together Starts one instance in aws with apache2 and webdav configured using mysql auth url to access is http://dns_name:webdav_port/webdav ami is aws Ubuntu 16.04
+ - First experience of using ansible and aws all together
+ - Starts one instance in aws with apache2 and webdav configured using mysql auth
+ - url to access is http://dns_name:webdav_port/webdav
+ - ami is aws Ubuntu 16.04

 Variables:
  - Inventory file includes several important variables